HJLebbink/quine-mccluskey-mojo/README.md

 Petrick's method addresses the covering problem, a known NP-complete problem: thus exact algorithm *may* take exponetial time in the worst cast.
 Having a efficient implementation is not a luxery.

-But more important, with Mojo, this algorithm can be run at compile time.
+But more important, with Mojo, this algorithm can be run at **compile time**.
 We can extract logic from our programming language, minimize it to its absolute minimum, and produce high-performance code.
 While compile time may be notable slower, consider it an investment in achieving faster runtime performance.

 Attempting to write this algorithm as a template program in C++ may not be the most pleasant experience...
 Hence Mojo.